 Spread your actions throughout the day

 It is also a good idea to keep your launches within working hours, particularly on LinkedIn, so that your account isn't continually active at all hours of the night.
+The working hours are determined by your time zone.

 Keep rate limits in mind

-Social networks and sometimes other sites have "rate limits", meaning there's a limit to how much you can do in certain period of time before they become suspicious of your account, or even block some of your actions.
+Social networks and sometimes other sites have "rate limits," meaning there's a limit to how much you can do in certain period of time before they become suspicious of your account, or even block some of your actions.
 With some tasks you are unlimited, but for others it's important to be restrictive.

 These limits are frequently changing, and are often much more restrictive for automation than manual behavior.
 For our recommendations you can check this article we wrote on the subject, or check with our Support.